AlexDz27/install-lemp/readme.md

 Next, you should install common modules (extensions) for PHP.
 Here's the command for that:

-`apt-get install php8.0-fpm php8.0-curl php8.0-gd php8.0-mbstring php8.0-zip php8.0-mysql php8.0-xml`
+`sudo apt-get install php8.0-fpm php8.0-curl php8.0-gd php8.0-mbstring php8.0-zip php8.0-mysql php8.0-xml`

 ## Nginx

+Before installing Nginx, we should stop Apache2 (it is the default Ubuntu web server).
+We can do this with this command:

+`sudo systemctl stop apache2.service`

+Ok, now we can continue.
 Install Nginx via this command:

 `sudo apt install nginx`